 I am a medical and cultural historian of modern Britain.
-I am currently a Postdoctoral Research Fellow at the University of Roehampton, working on the Wellcome Trust funded project, ‘Surgery & Emotions’, which explores the affective landscape of surgery from c.1800 to the present day.
-I am also a Visiting Research Fellow at the Max Planck Centre for the History of Emotions, and an editor for the blog, Notches: Remarks on the History of Sexuality.
+I am currently a Postdoctoral Research Fellow at the University of Roehampton, working on the Wellcome Trust funded project, ‘Surgery & Emotion’, which explores the affective landscape of surgery from c.1800 to the present day.
+I am also the Project Manager for ‘Living with Feeling’, a Wellcome Trust collaborative award at Queen Mary, University of London, a Visiting Research Fellow at the Max Planck Centre for the History of Emotions, and an editor for the blog, Notches: Remarks on the History of Sexuality.